sroychow/TestBeamSoftware/README.md

 ## Beam Test Data Analysis
 ##Mering Code: Takes Ntuple from EDM, Telescope, DQM and merges into one Analysis Tree for user
+The code updates the EDM tuple adding new branches for Telescope, goodEvent flags.
 ## Installation

 Set up ROOT(works with ROOT 5)